 - Serve on top or beside the shortbread.

-This rye shortbread goes to Jac over at Tinned Tomatoes for Meat Free Mondays.
+This rye shortbread with accompanying whisky raspberry cream goes to Jac over at Tinned Tomatoes for Meat Free Mondays.